If you need to see a German doctor, this guide explains conditions for seeing a doctor in Germany and how to find a doctor in Germany.

 If you are not eligible for state-funded German health insurance or are in Germany temporarily, you may be required to take out private health insurance.
 Citizens from the European Union (EU), European Economic Area (EEA) or Switzerland who are in Germany for a temporary visit can use their European Health Insurance Card (EHIC).
 Find out what applies to your situation in our guide to health insurance in Germany.

-Some German doctors require you to make a prior appointment, while others have an ‘open door’ walk-in policy but there may be a long wait.
+Some German doctors require you to make a prior appointment, while others have an open-door walk-in policy but there may be a long wait.
 Most GP surgeries are open between 8am–6pm, Monday to Friday, with a two-hour lunch break between 1–3pm.
 Many surgeries are shut on Wednesday afternoons and only a few open on Saturdays.
-In almost all cases, you will be ask to present your Gesundheitskarte (German health insurance card) or other proof of health coverage, plus official ID.
+In almost all cases, you must present your Gesundheitskarte (German health insurance card) or other proof of health coverage, plus official ID.

 If you are unable to attend work because of an illness, you will typically need to get a German doctor’s certificate after one to three days (depending on your place of employment).
 Just ask your doctor in Germany for a Krankheitsbescheinigung (illness confirmation), which you can give to your employer.